nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 * <SERVICE_DESCRIPTION_URL> URL for service description
 * <REST_SERVICE_CODE> rest service code, not used for WSDL services
 * <SERVICE_TYPE> type of service, value from ``OPENAPI3``, ``REST``, ``WSDL``.

+### 3.3 Different ways of using the configuration file

+* default configuration in config/base.yaml
+* overriding the default configuration by providing an extra parameter ``-c configfile`` when running the X-Road Security Server Toolkit

 ## 4 Running the X-Road Security Server Toolkit